florell/backup_daemon/README.md

               <string>/path/to/your/error.log</string>
           </dict>
         </plist>
-3) Скопируйте .plist файл в папку launchd
+3) Copy .plist file to launchd dir
+4) Load script into launchd using command:
-4) Загрузите скрипт в launchd используя комманду 'launchctl load /path/to/your/plistfile.plist'
+    'launchctl load /path/to/your/plistfile.plist'